LitLabs420/Labs-Ai/LITLABS_PROMPT_TESTING_GUIDE.md

-# 🧪 LitLabs AI Prompt Testing Guide
+# 🧪 Litree Prompt Testing Guide

-**How to set up, test, and iterate on the LitLabs Master System Prompt in Google AI Studio**
+**How to set up, test, and iterate on the Litree Master System Prompt in Google AI Studio**

 ---